 I was also responsible for cleaning the entire house and doing a majority of the substantial amount of laundry that was generated daily.

 As part of my job I was required to keep current CPR/First Aid certification and food handlers card.
 In addition there were annual/biennial trainings covering: HIPAA compliance, OIS, blood borne pathogens, ethics, cultural sensitivity, infection prevention, back safety, safety in motion and mandatory abuse reporting.

-up to 6 weeks paid time off each year depending on the length of employment.
+Up to 6 weeks paid time off each year depending on the length of employment.
 1 free meal per shift.

-no breaks, lunch must be eaten while working with residents, some trainings were expected to be completed during work shifts with no regard for normal work load, unsafe staffing ratios especially at night, no cost of living adjustment
+No breaks, Lunch must be eaten while working with residents, Some trainings were expected to be completed during work shifts with no regard for normal work load, Unsafe staffing ratios especially at night, No cost of living adjustment

 Access Center Coordinator (Former Employee) – Portland, OR – July 6, 2014

 As an access care coordinator, I am often the first person to speak with families in crisis.
 Working in access has allowed me to improve upon my costumer service skills, offering empathy and cheer to each individual I come in contact with.